My comment on a question in a www.softwaredioxide.com discussion group

 is insufficient to know how a goal can be met by design, experiments are conducted

-in order to acquire this knowledge.
+to acquire this knowledge.

 Once the design is done, it can be built (once) or produced (repeatedly).
 Engineering skills are also applied to how the building/production can be optimised, by designing in produciblity, as well as optimising the production process.